orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-core.md

   value='process("orbeon-home")'/>
 ```

-You can also run a sub-process directly by name.
+You can also run a sub-process directly by name:

-Example:

 ```xml
 <!-- Define a sub-process which navigates to the "/" URL -->